-£484 MILLION IN FREE SHARES AND BONUSES PAID TO EMPLOYEES SINCE 2006 83 per cent paid to pub staff since the early 1980s, Wetherspoon has awarded bonuses, free shares and 'share options' to pub employees.
+£484 MILLION IN FREE SHARES AND BONUSES PAID TO EMPLOYEES SINCE 2006

+83 per cent paid to pub staff

 The current scheme of paying monthly bonuses to all pub employees, subject to certain criteria, started in 1998, with a government-approved free share scheme introduced in 2003.
 Bonuses and share schemes provide an extra incentive for people to stay with the company: there are 13 employees who have worked for the company for over 30 years, 535 for over 20 years, 3,506 for over 10 years and 9,810 for over five years.